ntheanh201/cloudflare-static-site/PROBLEM.md

   }
 ```

-deploying with Cloudflare Pages will throw an error like this:
+However, when deploying with Cloudflare Pages, this approach can lead to errors such as:

 ![Cloudflare Error](./img/cf_pg_err.png)